-Below is an explanation for what computers we have available and what some of the terminology means so you can better understand what options you have available.
+Below is an explanation of what computers we have available and what some of the terminology means so you can better understand what options you have available.

 Feel free to contact us if you have any questions about this information.